Emmanuelle Guyon, the mirror of your emotions

 Origins and history of lithotherapy

-The use of stones and their therapeutic properties is an ancient practice that dates back several millennia.
-Many ancient peoples, such as the Mesopotamians, Egyptians, Hebrews, Greeks, Aztecs, Japanese, Indians, and Chinese, used gemstones and ornamental stones in their traditional medicine.
+The use of stones and their therapeutic properties dates back several millennia.
+Ancient civilizations such as the Mesopotamians, Egyptians, Hebrews, Greeks, Aztecs, Japanese, Chinese, and Indians incorporated minerals into their traditional medical and spiritual practices.

-For example, the Nippur tablets, dating from Mesopotamia, testify to the use of minerals and plants in the medicine of the time.
-These tablets, which date back more than 4000 years, provide valuable information about the medical practices of ancient Mesopotamia.
-The Mesopotamians believed that minerals and plants had healing properties and that they could be used to treat a variety of diseases and medical conditions.
-The Nippur tablets also provide information on the methods of preparation and administration of remedies, as well as on the rituals and ceremonies associated with the medicine of the time.
+For example, the Nippur tablets, dating from Mesopotamia, provide evidence of the use of minerals and plants in medicine at the time.
+These tablets, which are over 4,000 years old, offer valuable insights into the medical practices of ancient Mesopotamia.
+The Mesopotamians believed that minerals and plants had healing properties and could be used to treat a variety of diseases and medical conditions.
+The Nippur tablets also provide information on the methods of preparation and administration of remedies, as well as the rituals and ceremonies associated with medicine at that time.

-In 1644, Emperor Rudolph II's physician, Anselme Boèce de Boot, published a 750-page work entitled "The Perfect Jeweler or History of Stones," in which he discusses the healing properties of stones.
-This work is an essential reference in the field of lithotherapy, as it compiles the knowledge and beliefs of the time on the therapeutic virtues of stones.
-It also explains the beliefs and superstitions associated with each stone, as well as the rituals and magical practices attributed to them.
+In 1644, Emperor Rudolph II’s physician, Anselmus Boetius de Boodt, published a 750-page work entitled *Le Parfait Joaillier ou Histoire des Pierres* (The Perfect Jeweler or History of Stones), in which he discussed the healing properties of stones.
+This book is an essential reference in the field of lithotherapy, as it compiles the knowledge and beliefs of the time regarding the therapeutic virtues of stones.
+It also explains the superstitions and rituals associated with each stone, as well as the magical practices attributed to them.

-Similarly, in 1748, "The Encyclopedia of Drugs by Mr. Lémery," written by Louis XIV's physician, also mentions the virtues of stones.
-This work, which is authoritative in the field of pharmacology at the time, offers an enlightening perspective on the use of stones in traditional medicine.
+Similarly, in 1748, *L’Encyclopédie des Drogues* by M. Lémery, written by Louis XIV’s physician, also mentions the virtues of stones.
+This work, which was authoritative in pharmacology at the time, provides enlightening insights into the use of stones in traditional medicine.

-In the 19th century, Monsieur Guibourt, a professor at the École Supérieure de Pharmacie in Paris, published in three volumes "History of Simple Drugs," the first volume of which deals with minerals.
+In the 19th century, Monsieur Guibourt, a professor at the École Supérieure de Pharmacie in Paris, published *Histoire des Drogues Simples* (History of Simple Drugs) in three volumes, with the first volume focusing on minerals.

 Lithotherapy: different benefits thanks to different stones